juxor/afaq/markdown/append12.md

 Property?**, p.
 105]

 That the law code of the state is being defended by private companies is hardly a step towards anarchy.
-This indicates exactly why an "anarcho"- capitalist system will be a collection of private states united around a common, capitalistic, and hierarchical law code.
+This indicates exactly why an "anarcho"\- capitalist system will be a collection of private states united around a common, capitalistic, and hierarchical law code.
 In addition, this system does not abolish the monopoly of government over society represented by the